-The goal of this continuing education program is to familiarize physical therapists with the concept of posterior shoulder tightness, including its underlying etiology and biomechanical consequences.
-The program will present a clinically applicable measurement procedure that may be used to quantify PST.
-Also, efficacious interventions designed to mitigate PST will be presented that are applicable to both the general and athletic population.
-After you study the information presented here, you will be able to —
+The goal of this continuing education program is to familiarize physical therapists with the concept of posterior shoulder tightness, including its etiology and biomechanical consequences.
+The program will present a clinically applicable measurement procedure that may be used to quantify PST and efficacious interventions designed to mitigate PST.
+After studying the information presented here, you will be able to:

-- Recognize valid and reliable measurement techniques used to quantify PST.
+- Recognize valid and reliable measurement techniques to quantify PST

 The Illinois Chapter Continuing Education Committee has certified that this course meets the criteria for approval of Continuing Education offerings established by The Illinois Physical Therapy Association (approval no. 437-4102 for 01/01/12 to 01/01/13, 437-4565 for 01/01/13 to 01/01/14).
 According to the Rules for the Administration of the Illinois Physical Therapy Act (section 13460.61) published by the Illinois Department of Professional Regulation, a physical therapist or physical therapist assistant applying for re-licensure in Illinois can earn a maximum of 50 percent of their required continuing education hours from self-study.
 The hours awarded of this course are designated for self-study CE credit.